zerosansan/ros-navigation-mobile-robot/README.md

 *  [Installing ROS Kinetic on the Raspberry Pi](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Kinetic%20on%20the%20Raspberry%20Pi)
 *  [Installing ROS Melodic on computer](http://wiki.ros.org/melodic/Installation/Ubuntu)

-After successful installation of ROS in both computers, the contents of `Pi and Laptop` should go to Raspberry Pi and Laptop's `~/catkin_ws/src/custom_packages` respectively.

 There are two main folders in the repository named `Pi and Laptop` which contains custom ROS packages.
 As the name suggests, the folder contents should go to their respective `~/catkin_ws/src/custom_packages`